 4. Why are UX and UI roles often advertised as one?

-If you’re considering becoming a UI designer and have already browsed for jobs, you’ll have noticed lots of job ads for UX/UI designers.
+If you’re considering becoming a UI or UX designer and have already browsed for jobs, you’ll have noticed lots of job ads for UX/UI designers.
 If UX and UI design are two separate fields, why is it that the two are often lumped together under one job title?

 User interface and UX design are still relatively new fields—which means they are not as widely understood as, say, graphic design or dentistry.
 Oftentimes, they are considered to go hand-in-hand and to be done by the same person—hence the catch-all job ads you’ll come across time and time again.
 Perhaps the person writing the job ad isn’t fully aware of the differences between UX and UI design, and views them as one job title.
 Often, though, companies will deliberately seek out designers who can cover both UX and UI.
 So how do you determine what’s really going on?